abushyedhu/browsers-provider/README.md

 It also supports mobile device emulation (only with `chromium` and `webkit` engines).

-You can see all available browser aliases by running:
+here's command to view all available browser aliases by running on locally:

 ```
 testcafe -b playwright
 ```

-## install

 Package can be installed from [npm](https://www.npmjs.com/package/browsers-plugin):